Tritlo/ExampleHolePlugin/non-empty-holes-plugin/README.md

-The Extended Holes Plugin
+The Non-Empty Holes Plugin
 =================

-The Extended Holes Plugin showcases how the new extended holes allows you to communicate with plugins.
+The Non-Empty Holes Plugin showcases how the new non-empty holes allows you to communicate with plugins.

 `DjinnBridge` is based on the `djinn-ghc` package by Alejandro Serrano but modified to use `TcM` directly.